kykiefer/depression-detect/README.md

 ### Model Architecture ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/cnn_aws.py))
 A 6-layer Convolutional Neural Network (CNN) model was employed consisting of 2 convolutional layers with max-pooling and 2 fully connected layers.
 Each spectrogram input is an image with dimension 513x125 representing 4 seconds of audio and frequencies ranging from 0 to 8kHz.
 The frequency range was tuned as a hyperparameter, since most human speech energy is concentrated between 0.3-3kHz.
 Each input is normalized according to decibels relative to full scale (dBFS).

-Though there are some differences, the actual architecture employed in this effort was largely inspired by a paper on Environmental Sound Classification with CNNs.<sup>[5](#references)</sup> The network employed in this paper is show in Figure 4, with *DepressionDetect's* displayed in Figure 5.
+Though there are some differences, the actual architecture employed in this effort was largely inspired by a paper on Environmental Sound Classification with CNNs.<sup>[5](#references)</sup> The network employed in this paper is shown in Figure 4, with *DepressionDetect's* displayed in Figure 5.

 <img alt="Environmental sound classification CNN architecture" src="images/cnn_architecture.png" width='500'>